 You can even use a gift chart for a crowdfunding campaign, but most of the donations will be smaller ones.
-One source suggests that the average individual donation is more than $80 for campaigns like this, but people who mount fundraising pages for your cause raise on average $500 plus.
+One source suggests that the average individual donation is more than $80 for campaigns like this.
+However, in peer to peer fundraising where individuals mount fundraising pages for your cause, donations average $500 plus.

 Your gift chart for a such a campaign could use your estimates of how many people will respond to your appeal and how many evangelists you're likely to have.

 Creating a Gift Chart Is Job Number One for Any Fundraising Campaign